rafaelmsales27/save-pic-teledyne-dalsa-camera/README.md

 - Triggering the camera
 - Saving the image in a folder

 I am just starting with C# and coding in general so the code is not optmized neither clean by any means.
-So suggestions, improvements and critics are welcome.
+Suggestions, improvements and criticisms are welcome.

 Feel free to use it as you like and if I can help in anyway feel free to contact me via email (rafaelmsales27@gmail.com)